furblood0/MIPSProject/MIPS/README.md

 ## File Structure
 - `mips_simulator.py`: Main source code containing the simulator implementation.
 - `README.md`: Documentation for the project.
+- `POJECT_REPORT.pdf`: Summary report including the purpose, design and implementation details of the project.

 ## Known Issues
 - Limited error handling for certain edge cases in assembly code input.
 - Performance may degrade for very large instruction sets.

-## Future Enhancements
-- Support additional MIPS instructions.
-- Add a feature to save and load programs from files.
-- Implement a more comprehensive debugging tool.

 ## Acknowledgments
 This project was developed as part of a course assignment to enhance understanding of computer architecture concepts through simulation.

 ---

-For any issues or questions, please contact [Your Email/Name].
+For any issues or questions, please contact [kiyak.rabia03@gmail.com/Rabia Leyla Kıyak].